LawnchairLauncher/lawnicons/README.md

 `Open Lawnicons → Tap "Request icons" → Select and request icons`

-Android devs can request support for their app via related issue.
+Android devs can request support for their app via a related issue.